 Lori Wong is a Stanford-certified Compassion Cultivation Training™ (CCT) teacher and offers CCT courses in the Modesto, California area.
 If you wish to find a teacher near you, you can also check the Global Directory of Certified CCT Teachers.

-The next CCT course will be sometime in the fall of 2017.
+The next CCT course will be offered beginning Sept.
+18, 2017.
+Registration is now open.

 If you have a workplace or other group that would like to receive this training, please contact Lori to inquire about group courses and rates.